Joe’s Blog: When is the next big storm? (WED-11/8)

 There is a large and complex upper level storm in Alaska today…

-This thing will spin around Alaska and the northern Pacific Ocean into Sunday and then sort of wander down into the eastern Pacific into next week.
-From there though there are questions whether or not it affect us.
+This thing will spin around Alaska and the northern Pacific Ocean into Sunday, and then sort of wander down into the eastern Pacific into next week.
+From there though there are questions whether it will affect us.
 The GFS more or less just allows it to fall apart out there while the EURO does have a more significant system in about 10 days locally.

 Extrapolating from there it would affect us next weekend with decent rain.

-We’ll see…that’s a long ways off and this complex Alaska storm will be undergoing numerous changes to it’s core over the next 7 days which will affect where it goes and when it gets there.
+We’ll see… that’s a long ways off and this complex Alaska storm will be undergoing numerous changes to its core over the next seven days, which will affect where it goes and when it gets there.

-So to answer the question stated in the title of the blog…the next potential storm of any significance is next weekend it appears.
+To answer the question stated in the title of the blog… the next potential storm of any significance is next weekend it appears.

 Joe